 What documents can be uploaded to confirm my information?

-The specific documents required to confirm your information can be found in the communications you received from GetCoveredNJ.
+The specific documents required to confirm your information can be found below and in the communications you received from GetCoveredNJ.
 More information is available in your GetCoveredNJ account.
 You’ll need an electronic file of the document saved on your computer.
 It can be a scan or clear photo.

 - Accepted formats: bmp, gif, jpg, jpeg, png, or pdf

 - Formats not accepted: txt, css, xml, csv, doc, docx, dot, dotx, xls, xlsx, ppt, pptx, zip